 For the purposes of calculation of shift premiums, the day shift is defined as 08:00 to 16:30.
 Shift workers shall be paid a shift premium equal to \$1.45 per hour for all hours of a specific shift that fall outside the day shift.

-11.05 SIGN-UPS
+11.05 Shift Sign-up Procedures

-A majority of any group of shift workers may elect to have a sign-up to establish choice of shifts and days off to a maximum of four (4) sign-ups per calendar year.
-Sign up will be conducted in seniority order within the group of regular employees that have elected to have a sign up.
+A majority of any group of shift workers may elect to have a sign-up on a length of service basis to establish choice of shifts and days off to a maximum of four (4) sign-ups per calendar year.